lgaborini/r-batch-runner/README.md

 ### Logging

 Logging is provided by package `futile.logger`.
 The default logger is passed to the job loader, which is itself responsible of logging job output.

 ### Notifications

-The framework supports notifciations through IFTTT.
+The framework supports notifications through IFTTT.
 The IFTTT key is needed: it is supposed to be stored in the environment variable `IFTTT_key`.

 If this variable is empty, no notifications are performed.